Families gather to remember victims of El Paso shooting

 Families of those killed when a gunman opened fire at an El Paso Walmart are gathering at funerals on each side of the U.S.-Mexico border to remember loved ones whose lives told the story of the vibrant region.

-The 22 people killed ranged in age from 15 to 90, and included citizens of Mexico and the U.S.
+The 22 people killed ranged in age from 15 to 90, and included citizens of Mexico and the U.S. Many had deep ties in each country, with family on each side of the border and routines that included crossing the border to shop.

+The funeral for 66-year-old Alexander Hoffmann Roth is set for Friday afternoon in Ciudad Juarez, Mexico, located just across the border from El Paso.
+Born in postwar Germany, he was serving in the German air force and stationed at Fort Bliss in El Paso when he crossed the border into Ciudad Juarez and met the Mexican citizen who would become his wife at a dance club.

+“It’s an incredible binational place.
+I’ve had so many good memories in this area from Juarez and El Paso … the people, the food, the music, the ambiance, everything, everything is so warm,” said his daughter, Elise Hoffmann-Taus.
+“And this, this really hurts.”

 On Thursday in El Paso, a memorial service was held for 41-year-old Leonardo “Leo” Campos, who was killed along with his wife.
 Leo Campos grew up in the Rio Grande Valley in South Texas but had in recent years moved to El Paso.

-His brother, David Campos, told the El Paso Times , “He would always tell me stories about the scenic view and the culture.
-That it was really different up here.”
+“He would always tell me stories about the scenic view and the culture.
+That it was really different up here,” his brother, David Campos, who lives in San Juan, Texas, told the El Paso Times .

+David Campos said he was heartened to know his brother had made so many friends in El Paso.
+Visiting the city for the first time for his brother’s service, David Campos made an observation: “El Paso is just a united city; no matter what has happened, it’s united.”

+The service for 15-year-old Javier Amir Rodriguez is set for Saturday at an El Paso church.
+The teen, who was starting his sophomore year in high school, was at the Walmart with his uncle when he was killed.
+The avid soccer player was remembered as a fun-loving teen who was a good teammate during a vigil held Monday at the Horizon High School football stadium in El Paso.

 Sign up for Daily Newsletters